gwenniger/multi-hare/README.md

 ### What is this repository for? ###

-This repository implements Multidimensional Long Short-Term Memory Recurrent Neural Networks for handwriting recogntion using PyTorch.
+This repository implements Multidimensional Long Short-Term Memory Recurrent Neural Networks for handwriting recognition using PyTorch.

 Features include: